Characterizing high-dimensional quantum contextuality: Finite-dimensional quantum contextuality

 To illustrate the power of our methods, we consider the nine-vertex graph $G_{\KK}$ in Fig.~\ref{fig:KK} and the behaviors

-Note that $\vp_3$ is a mixture of $\vp_1$ and $\vp_2$, i.e., $\vp_3=(\vp_1+\vp_2)/2$.
-On one hand, one can show that that $\vp_1,\vp_2\in\cQ_d(G_{\KK})$ with the inner approximation methods.
-On the other hand, one can prove that $\vp_3\notin\cQ_d(G_{\KK})$ with Eq.~\eqref{eq:verifyConvex}.
-Remarkably, this example also reveals an important difference between the quantum behaviors with and without dimension constraints, i.e., the set of general quantum behaviors $\cQ(G)$ is convex but the $d$-dimensional counterpart $\cQ_d(G)$ may not be.
-Another remarkable property is that although the quantum bound $\vartheta(G_\KK)$ defined by Eq.~\eqref{eq:Lovasz} can already be achieved when $d=4$, there exist quantum behaviors that are not $\cQ_4(G_{KK})$.
+One can prove that $\vp_1,\vp_2\in\cQ_d(G_{\KK})$ with the inner approximation methods, and $\vp_3\notin\cQ_d(G_{\KK})$ with the outer approximation method.
+Note also that $\vp_3$ is a mixture of $\vp_1$ and $\vp_2$, i.e., $\vp_3=(\vp_1+\vp_2)/2$.
+This reveals a remarkable difference between the quantum behaviors with and without dimension constraints: the set of general quantum behaviors $\cQ(G)$ is convex but the $d$-dimensional counterpart $\cQ_d(G)$ may not be.
+Similar nonconvexity results also exist for other quantum resources; see Refs.~\cite{Bowles.etal2014,Donohue.Wolfe2015,Sikora.etal2016,Mao.etal2022} for some examples and their applications.
+Another remarkable property is that although the quantum bound $\vartheta(G_\KK)$ can already be achieved when $d=4$, there exist quantum behaviors not in $\cQ_4(G_{\KK})$.
 One such example is